lezhnev74/lessthan12ms.com/texts/20250706-mysql/mysql.md

 Binlog is a log of all modifications (in data and tables structure) performed by the database.
 MySQL can work without binlog enabled, but for us this feature is required (see `log_bin` config setting).
 The tool `mysqlbinlog` designed to work with binlog files.
 It can stream binlog changes to another safe location.
-In case of a crash our backup will contain all that it takes to restore all data with zero loss:
+In case of a crash our backup will contain all that it takes to restore all data with zero loss (almost):

 1. First, restore the full backup—either physical or logical.
 2. Apply all changes from the binlog dated later than the restored copy.

 Operation is mostly manual, but straightforward.
 And depends on the skill of the database operator.

+Important note: binlog streaming to a safe location does not guarantee no-data-loss as backup is happening after the fact of modification.
+It means that at the moment of the crash, some transactions could be still pending copying.
+The only true solution for zero-data-loss is sync or semi-sync replication.

 ## Backups, Backups, and Conclusion.